32-Year-Old Second Baseman – Baltimore Orioles

 Signed a one-year, $3 million deal with the Yankees in December of 2013.

-Johnson is not in the lineup for Thursday's game against the Rays.
+Johnson is not in the lineup for Saturday's game against the Blue Jays, according to Eduardo Encina of the Baltimore Sun.

 To instantly reveal our fantasy analysis of every player – including Kelly Johnson – simply subscribe now.